maimaiva/Academic-Projects-MSBA/BigDataAnalytics/README.md

 ## **Big Data Analytics Homework Assignment and Projects**

-:hearts: Class Milestone: Manipulating the data using "PySpark" syntax because it is easy-to-use APIs for operating on large datasets.
+:hearts: Class Milestone: Manipulating the data using "PySpark" syntax due to easily operated on large datasets.

 ### Projects